How should my chatbot interact? A survey on human-chatbot interaction design: Chatbots Social Characteristics

 \subsubsection{Thoroughness}

-\textit{Thoroughness} is the ability of a chatbot to be precise regarding how it uses language to express itself \cite{morrissey2013realness}.
+\textit{Thoroughness} is the ability of a chatbot to be precise regarding how it uses language \citep{morrissey2013realness}.
 In traditional user interfaces, user communication takes place using visual affordances, such as buttons, menus, or links.
 In a conversational interface, language is the main tool to achieve the communicative goal.
-Thus, chatbots should coherently use language that portrays the expected style \cite{mairesse2009can}.
-When the chatbot is not consistent about how they use language, or use unexpected patterns of language (e.g., excessive formality), the conversation may sound strange to the user, leading to frustration.
-We found 13 papers that report the importance of \textit{thoroughness} in chatbots design, three of which investigate how patterns of language influence users' perceptions and behavior toward the chatbots \cite{duijst2017can, mairesse2009can, hill2015real}. \cite{gnewuch2017towards} and \cite{morris2002conversational} suggest design principles that include concerns about language choices.
-Log of conversations revealed issues regarding \textit{thoroughness} in two studies \cite{jenkins2007analysis, coniam2008evaluating}.
-In the remaining papers, \textit{thoroughness} emerged from interviews and users' subjective feedback \cite{zamora2017sorry, morrissey2013realness, kirakowski2009establishing, tallyn2018ethnobot, chaves2018single, thies2017how}.
+Thus, chatbots should coherently use language that portrays the expected style \citep{mairesse2009can}.
+When the chatbot uses inconsistent language, or unexpected patterns of language (e.g., excessive formality), the conversation may sound strange to the user, leading to frustration.

+We found 13 papers that report the importance of \textit{thoroughness} in chatbot design, three of which investigate how patterns of language influence users' perceptions and behavior toward the chatbots \citep{duijst2017can, mairesse2009can, hill2015real}. \citet{gnewuch2017towards} and \citet{morris2002conversational} suggest design principles that include concerns about language choices.
+Log of conversations revealed issues regarding \textit{thoroughness} in two studies \citep{jenkins2007analysis, coniam2008evaluating}.
+In the remaining papers, \textit{thoroughness} emerged from interviews and users' subjective feedback \citep{zamora2017sorry, morrissey2013realness, kirakowski2009establishing, tallyn2018ethnobot, chaves2018single, thies2017how}. \textit{Thoroughness} is mainly reported for open domain (five studies) and customer service chatbots (two studies), where the interactions are expected to be natural and credible to succeed \citep{morrissey2013realness, gnewuch2017towards}. \textit{Thoroughness} was also reported in another six domains of studies, such as financial services and education (see the supplementary materials).

 We found two benefits of providing \textit{thoroughness}: